storyprotocol/documentation/docs/Developers/typescript-sdk/register-an-ip-asset.md

   </Card>
 </Cards>

-Now that your IP is registered, you can attach [License Terms](doc:license-terms) to it.
+Now that your IP is registered, you can create and attach [License Terms](doc:license-terms) to it.
 This will allow others to mint a license and use your IP, restricted by the terms.

-We will go over this in the next section, but it's worth mentioning that you can **register + attach terms** all in the same step with the following functions:
+We will go over this in the next section, but it's worth mentioning that you can **register IP + create terms + attach terms** all in the same step with the following functions:

 * [mintAndRegisterIpAssetWithPilTerms](https://docs.story.foundation/docs/sdk-ipasset#/mintandregisteripassetwithpilterms)
 * [registerIpAndAttachPilTerms](https://docs.story.foundation/docs/sdk-ipasset#/registeripandattachpilterms)